Skip to content

 Cold weather reduces EV range through three distinct mechanisms.
 They stack on top of each other, which is why the total penalty exceeds what any single factor would suggest.

-Cabin heating is the second-largest contributor, responsible for roughly 20–30% of total winter loss.
+Cabin heating is the largest contributor in genuinely cold weather — at 20°F with the heater on, it accounts for over half of this model’s total loss.
+The evidence for that ordering is direct: AAA’s dynamometer programme measured a 12% average range loss at 20°F with the climate control off, and 41% with it on — the 29-point difference is the heater.
 Unlike an internal combustion engine, which produces abundant waste heat, an EV must generate heat electrically.
 Resistive heaters draw 3–6 kW continuously, while heat pumps draw 1.5–3 kW.
 At city driving speeds of 30 mph, a 4 kW heater consumes 133 Wh/mi — nearly half the energy used for propulsion.

 Cold tyres and denser air contribute the remaining 5–10%.
 Cold rubber is stiffer and deforms less efficiently, increasing rolling resistance by 3–5%.
 Meanwhile, cold air is denser, increasing aerodynamic drag.
 Together they add another 10–15 miles of range loss on a 300-mile vehicle at 20°F. Note that WLTP ratings overstate range in cold climates because the test cycle uses moderate ambient temperatures.